 "0" instructs the PoC Server to allow infinitive inactivity in Media-floor Control Entities.

-Greater than "0" instructs the PoC Server to start a timer using the value in <allowed-media-inactivity> element in seconds when there is no activity within a Media-floor Control Entity as defined in the [OMA-PoC-UP].
+Greater than "0" instructs the PoC Server to start a timer using the value in <allowed-media-inactivity> element in seconds when there is no activity within a Media-floor Control Entity as defined in the [OMA-PCPS-UP].

 The <release-when-poc-speech-inactive> attribute SHALL be used to indicate whether a Chat PoC Group Session or a Pre-arranged PoC Group Session is released when the time in the <allowed-media-inactivity> element expires.